gravitational/teleport/rfd/00XX-agent-census.md

 3. Extend auth server to convert `UpstreamInventoryAgentMetadata` messages to `AgentMetadataEvent` messages and push them to PreHog.
 4. Gradually instrument & add new code that fills each new `UpstreamInventoryAgentMetadata` message field.

-We could decide to do step 4 together with step 2 if we don't want to risk adding fields to `UpstreamInventoryAgentMetadata` that possibly won't be used in the end (if for some reason we figure out they can't/shouldn't be tracked).
+We could decide to do step 4 together with step 2 if we don't want to risk adding fields to `UpstreamInventoryAgentMetadata` that possibly won't be used in the end (if for some reason we figure out they can/should not be tracked).
 However, step 4 requires several changes (Go code & files used by the multiple installation methods) which we may want to review separately.
 A similar reasoning also applies to step 1 since each field in `AgentMetadataEvent` should only exist if it also exists in `UpstreamInventoryAgentMetadata`.